chen7545/pscfpp/README.md

 spherical geometries, as indicated by the subdirectory names.
 One or more example is given for each geometry.

-Subdirectory examples/pc contains examples for the pscf_pc CPU program.
+Subdirectory examples/pc contains examples for the pscf_rpc CPU program.
 Top level subdirectories of examples/pc named scf and fts contain examples of SCFT and PS-FTS calculations, respectively.
 Top level subdirectories of directory examples/pc/scf contain examples of input files for SCFT